jpogue2/250-lab-03/README.md

 RESTful APIs are scalable because of specific architecture requirements that can expedite or even eliminate some client-server interactions.
 All RESTful APIs, by definition, must be stateless and cacheable.
-In calling RESTful APIs "stateless", we are saying that each client-server interaction is dependent of the others (a client-server interaction never transitions the API to a different state).
+In calling RESTful APIs "stateless", we are saying that each client-server interaction is independent of the others (a client-server interaction never transitions the API to a different state).
 This is helpful for scaleability because stateless APIs don't have to store the outcomes/results of prior interactions, resulting in a lower load.
 In calling
 RESTful APIs "cacheable", we are saying that frequently-referenced information can be stored on the client (or some intermediary close to the client) rather than the server.
 This is helpful for scaleability because, for frequently-referenced information, cacheable APIs